PittCaleb/perfectArchive/README.md

 using Gemini advice and instruction.

 # ToDo
-* Tab on score entry
-* Come from-behind fast line
-* Set up mail server
-* Contact Info
-* Find video of show game play and embed?
 * Cache data from views somehow?
+* Mailing list for analysis updates
 * Bug on save for tie after fast line
-* Mailing list for analysis updates
 * Tied games stats (# ties in after 4, # ties for victory)